0xLaurens/0xLaurens.com/README.md

 This is a personal portfolio site created as a hobby project in 2022.
-The project is intended to be a display of some of the work I have completed and to possibly generate new partnerships
+The project is intended to be a display of some of the work I have completed and to possibly generate new partnerships.

 The project is fully designed and coded by me.
 The design of the website was done in figma to generate a basic concept of the site I would develop.

+Visit the site at [0xLaurens.com](https://0xLaurens.com)

 ![image](https://user-images.githubusercontent.com/64641417/179782281-348da8a1-186b-4492-a59f-f2ef9910b44c.png)